TobiasJacob/geop/crates/modern-brep-kernel-book/src/chapter_1_root_finding.md

 $$u_1(p(t)) = 0$$
 $$u_2(p(t)) = 0$$

 This is a system of equations which is polynomial in nature.
-We can convert this system of equations into a single polynomial equation using Bernstein Polynomials.
-The IPP algorithm can then find the roots of this polynomial equation.
-This is how we can find the intersection of a line and a circle.
+We can solve multiple systems of polynomial equations with IPP.

 #### Curve curve intersection